PrestaShop/prestashop.github.io/news/_posts/2022-01-13-new-theme-announce.md

 It was pretty impossible to fix all these issues on the classic theme without breaking the whole ecosystem of modules and community themes.
 We decided that it was time for a change and a new theme.
 We can't change everything, but we can significantly improve the default PrestaShop theme.

+## How can I try it?

+Clone it from the theme repository, run `npm install`, `npm run build`, activate the theme and off you go!

+## Good base for theme developers

+In the new theme, we separated the CSS to two packs.
+First one is the functionality part, the second is purely for styling.

+Simply commenting out `@import "custom/_custom";` in theme.scss file will get you basically a pure Boostrap 5 theme base.
+You can get working immediately and not waste time by cleaning things you don't need.

 ## When will it be released?

 Because of the complexity of this task, we decided to avoid writing about the release date.
 This means that depending on the time every people involved can work on it, the first version of the theme can be released in PrestaShop v8, v9, or later.